 LSIF is a file format for precomputed code intelligence data.
-It provides fast and precise code intelligence, but needs to be periodically generated and uploaded to your Sourcegraph instance.
-LSIF is opt-in: repositories for which you have not uploaded LSIF data will continue to use the out-of-the-box code intelligence.
+It provides fast and precise code intelligence but needs to be periodically generated and uploaded to your Sourcegraph instance.
+LSIF is opt-in: repositories for which you have not uploaded LSIF data will continue to use the built-in code intelligence.

 For users who have a language server deployed, LSIF will take priority over the language server when LSIF data exists for a repository.

 Follow our LSIF quickstart guide to manually generate and upload LSIF data for your repository.
 After you are satisfied with the result, you can upload LSIF data to a Sourcegraph instance using your existing continuous integration infrastructure, or using GitHub Actions.